AbhishekKolari/job-application-assistant/README.md

    ```

    - Set authorized JavaScript origins / redirect URIs in Google Cloud to match `localhost:5173` and the redirect above.
-   - For other job APIs, add a new fetch helper in `app/services/job_search.py` and set `JOB_SEARCH_PROVIDER` accordingly.

 3. **Run services**